Empire State Building: Design changes

 The 1,050-foot Empire State Building would only be 4 ft taller than the Chrysler Building, and Raskob was afraid that Chrysler might try to "pull a trick like hiding a rod in the spire and then sticking it up at the last minute."
 The plans were revised one last time in December 1929, to include a 16-story, 200 ft metal "crown" and an additional 222 ft mooring mast intended for dirigibles.
 The roof height was now 1250 ft, making it the tallest building in the world by far, even without the antenna.
-The addition of the dirigible station meant that another floor, the now-enclosed 86th floor, would have to be built below the crown; however, unlike the Chrysler's spire, the Empire State's mast would serve a practical purpose.
+The addition of the dirigible station meant that another floor, the 86th, would have to be built below the crown; however, unlike the Chrysler's spire, the Empire State's mast would serve a practical purpose.
 A revised plan was announced to the public in late December 1929, just before the start of construction.
 The final plan was sketched within two hours, the night before the plan was supposed to be presented to the site's owners in January 1930.
 The New York Times reported that the spire was facing some "technical problems", but they were "no greater than might be expected under such a novel plan."
 By this time the blueprints for the building had gone through up to fifteen versions before they were approved.
 Lamb described the other specifications he was given for the final, approved plan: